linkstrifer/gulp-tasks/README.md

 In the `gulp/config.js` file is the sass config.

 The source files are in `paths.sass` in `gulp/config.js` and the destination folder is in `paths.styles` in `gulp/config/js`.

+### HTML

+This does not do much.
+Only reload the browser if a .html file has changed.